42-mediterranean-red-snapper_westmountmag

 Squeeze out the liquid with your hands.

-Sauté the onion and shallots in a large skillet with 1 tablespoon of oil on medium heat for 4 to 5 minutes until translucent, add the garlic, and sauté for another 5 minutes.
+Sauté the onion and shallots in a large skillet with one tablespoon of oil over medium heat for 4 to 5 minutes until translucent.

 Add the grated cauliflower and continue to cook until dry.